Area51 Project - Mike's 2006 Powertek REV:

 Annual winter trip February 6, 2019 shaped up to be not much better than 2018 snow level wise, but thankfully it had been cold so the pond was well frozen.
 Project REV was already at the cabin, I also brought Project Foreman with fleshly studded tires for the icy conditions.
 I managed a couple runs up the pond Tuesday with AJ on his new Vmax700, but off pond riding was out of the question this year.

-Thursday we revived another dusting of snow so we managed a few high speed rips up and down the pond to scratch the Skidoo itch, but this trip mostly utilized the bikes.
+Thursday we revived another dusting of snow so we managed a few high speed rips up and down the pond to scratch the Skidoo itch, but this trip we mostly utilized the bikes.

 In May 2019 I gave Ronnie a hand to bring AJ's snowmobile to Sooley's cabin for summer storage and I decided to bring mine home to do a few repairs (and place it in more secure storage).
 First up was an inspection and full grease of the suspension and driveshaft bearing.